OpenBB-finance/OpenBB/website/content/terminal/reference/forex/qa/acf.md

 ---
 title: acf
-description: This page provides information about Auto-Correlation and Partial Auto-Correlation Functions for diff and diff diff forex data, including its usage and parameters.
+description: "This page provides information about Auto-Correlation and Partial Auto-Correlation" Functions for diff and diff diff forex data, including its usage and parameters.
 keywords:
 - Auto-Correlation Function